NeXt-Warning-System/project/updates/week14.md

 * Explore further the TO BE Assisted Digital/Back Office process and review the captured user needs for this process
 * Draft second iteration of flood terminology content
 * Prepare message content for testing
-* Further design sessions with SMEs around Find a location
+* Further design sessions with SMEs around 'Find a location'
-* Low fidelity prototyping for Find a location
+* Low fidelity prototyping for 'Find a location'
 * Continue to pull together a technical presentation of the to-be solution model

 ## Blockers, issues or questions